INDUSTRY INSIGHTS Β· 2026

 How do I prevent an AI agent from giving wrong answers?

-RAG (Retrieval-Augmented Generation) is the key technology that prevents hallucination.
+RAG (Retrieval-Augmented Generation) is the key technology that reduces hallucination risk.
 Instead of generating responses from general training data, RAG-powered agents search your verified documentation first and only use information found there.
 If the answer isn't in your knowledge base, the agent acknowledges it rather than making something up.

 How long does it take to set up an AI customer service agent?

-With a no-code platform like DocMind, you can have a production-ready AI agent in under 5 minutes.
-Upload your website URL or documents, customize the widget appearance, and embed a single code snippet on your site.
-Building from scratch takes 3–6 months.
+With a no-code platform like DocMind, you can start by uploading your website URL or documents, customizing the widget appearance, reviewing answers, and embedding a single code snippet on your site.
+Building from scratch can take months when custom retrieval, UI, analytics, and handoff logic are required.